sharc-lab/FPGA_ECE8893/Lab2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;* If Lab Report submitted but not up to the mark or missing required items -> accordingly pts can be subtracted.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;* Bonus:<br>
 ```
-Additionally, innovative methods can be tried to optimize latency.
+Additionally, you can go beyond the common methods and apply other innovative or interesting methods to further optimize latency.
 Extra points will be considered for innvoative and effective techniques.
 ```